kusomaigo/DeskyMode/README.md

 0. Make sure your VRC Avatar Project is up to date
 1. Add [VRCFury](https://vrcfury.com/download) to your project
 2. Add [VRLabs' Final-IK-Stub](https://github.com/VRLabs/Final-IK-Stub) to your project
-   - Alternatively, you can use the actual [Final IK](https://assetstore.unity.com/packages/tools/animation/final-ik-14290) from RootMotion ($$$).
-This will require a (simple) modifcation[^1] to a DeskyMode script. **YOU DO NOT NEED FINAL IK TO USE DESKYMODE**.
+   - Alternatively, you can use the actual [Final IK](https://assetstore.unity.com/packages/tools/animation/final-ik-14290) from RootMotion ($$$). **YOU DO NOT NEED FINAL IK TO USE DESKYMODE**.
 The stub works perfectly fine for VRC.
 3. Add DeskyMode to your project
    - Download the latest `.unitypackage` from the Releases tab and import it into your project
    - Download the Package zip, unzip it, and add the package via [Unity Editor's Package manager](https://docs.unity3d.com/2022.3/Documentation/Manual/upm-ui-local.html)

-[^1]: Open up the `DeskyModeSetup.cs` file and add `#define ActualFinalIK` as the first line.
-This should be auto-magically done by the package

 ## Updating Instructions

-1. Import the updated package, or unzip the package zip contents over the original install, or pull this GitHub repo
+1. Import the updated package, or unzip the package zip contents over the original install, or pull this GitHub repo if that's how you downloaded the package
 2. In your Unity Editor top toolbar: `Tools -> DeskyMode -> Refresh Scripts`

 ## DeskyMode Instructions